elganzua124/spotify-ripper/README.rst

 2: Generate and store your ``client_id`` and ``client_secret``, you'll need these later

 3: Add http://localhost:1025 to your applications Redirect URI's, make sure to click the green "ADD" button to the right of the field before pressing SAVE.
-If you want to use a different port, ensure it's higher than 1024 and put that number in the variable localhost_port in ripper.py
+If you want to use a different port, ensure it's higher than 1024 and put that number in the variable ``localhost_port`` in ``ripper.py``

-3: Install this package if you haven't already and navigate to it in the python version you installed it with (I would  suggest Python 3 at least) For example, my installation directory is "/usr/local/lib/python3.4/dist-packages/spotify_ripper/"
+3: Install this package if you haven't already and navigate to it in the python version you installed it with (I would  suggest Python 3 at least) For example, my installation directory is "``~/.local/lib/python3.6/site-packages/spotify_ripper``"

 4: Export the web api credentials in your unix shell by issuing this commands: